 This surprised me, actually.
-Before setting out on the journey with the platform, I earmarked a pot of reward money for each of our centers.
+Before setting out on the journey with the platform, I earmarked a pot of reward money for each of our centres.
 Even though we’ve earmarked that value, we actually aren’t spending it at anywhere near the rate I thought we would (even though our redemption rate is above 60%!).
 It’s a pleasant surprise, because it shows how high our engagement has been on the peer-to-peer recognition side of things.
-People are finding it so valuable to get a personalized pat on the back.
-It’s true: It’s the thought that counts the most.
+People are finding it so valuable to get a personalised pat on the back.
+It’s true: it’s the thought that counts the most.

 Of course there’s the initial investment in the platform itself, but the capabilities it provides are well worth it if you’ve got a long-term strategy in mind.
-We also have additional ROI from the discounts and cashback benefits program, saving our employees nearly $11,000 since launch, which has been really popular.
+We also have additional ROI from the discounts and cashback benefits programme, saving our employees nearly £9,000 since launch, which has been really popular.

-The interactions on the platform feel genuine, and I think it’s enhanced the ‘personal touch’ rather than take away from it.
+The interactions on the platform feel genuine, and I think it’s enhanced the ‘personal touch’ rather than taking away from it.

 The system does much more than just rewards, so staff also use it if they need to check something with payroll, or search for new internal vacancies as and when they come up.
 The Reward Gateway Reward Marketplace has been a big draw for employees too, especially when they realise the sheer range of different services and retailers where they can save some money.